aem-design/sling-clientlibs/README.md

 ## Modules
 - `core` - components related code and scripts
 - `ui.frontend` - front-end build
-- `tests` - responsible for the automatic validation of the Howlite components
+- `tests` - responsible for the automatic validation of the components
   - `content` - the minimal set of components and pages used during testing
-  - `end-to-end` - end-to-end tests validating both Howlite components on authoring and publication
+  - `end-to-end` - end-to-end tests validating both components on authoring and publication

 ## Development